rayova/cdk-ecs-keycloak/API.md

 Name|Description
 ----|-----------
+[AddTargetPortPublisherProps](#wheatstalk-cdk-ecs-keycloak-addtargetportpublisherprops)|Information about how to register with a load balancer.
+[AlbPortPublisherProps](#wheatstalk-cdk-ecs-keycloak-albportpublisherprops)|Properties for an ALB port publisher.
 [ClusterInfo](#wheatstalk-cdk-ecs-keycloak-clusterinfo)|Information about the ecs cluster.
 [DatabaseInfo](#wheatstalk-cdk-ecs-keycloak-databaseinfo)|Information about needed to connect to the database.
 [DatabaseInstanceProviderProps](#wheatstalk-cdk-ecs-keycloak-databaseinstanceproviderprops)|Basic props for creating a database instance.
 [EnsureMysqlDatabaseExtensionProps](#wheatstalk-cdk-ecs-keycloak-ensuremysqldatabaseextensionprops)|Props for EnsureMysqlDatabaseExtension.
+[HttpAlbPortPublisherProps](#wheatstalk-cdk-ecs-keycloak-httpalbportpublisherprops)|Properties for an HTTP ALB port publisher.
+[HttpsAlbPortPublisherProps](#wheatstalk-cdk-ecs-keycloak-httpsalbportpublisherprops)|Properties for a new HTTPS-listening load balancer.
 [HttpsListenerProviderProps](#wheatstalk-cdk-ecs-keycloak-httpslistenerproviderprops)|Properties for a new HTTPS-listening load balancer.
 [KeycloakClusterProps](#wheatstalk-cdk-ecs-keycloak-keycloakclusterprops)|Props for `KeycloakCluster`.
 [KeycloakContainerExtensionProps](#wheatstalk-cdk-ecs-keycloak-keycloakcontainerextensionprops)|Configuration for the Keycloak container.